 This monastery was named after a famous female Christian martyr, Catherine of Alexandria.
 It was constructed in the year 548 until 565 and still in operation until now, making it one of the oldest functioning Christian institutions in the world.
 Located at the bottom of Mount Sinai, the monastery takes approximately three hours to reach from nearby civilization.
 In order to preserve the sanctity and exclusivity of this site, visitors are prohibited from taking pictures of the monastery.

-Visit Saint Catherine's Monastery Tour from Taba
+St. Catherine's Monastery half-day Tour from Taba

 Duration: 8 hours